miron-alexandru/Alien-Onslaught/README.md

 * Moved all projectiles into a new module called 'projectiles' and refactored the code in the 'collision_detection' module.
 * Now when a player picks up a power, there is a chance for that power to be a penalty.
 Introduced two penalties: Reversed movement and disarm.
 The penalties are active for a short period of time.
 * New background after level 25.
+* Solved a bug that prevented the ships from playing their destroy animation when losing their last health.